vivshankar/verify-dpcm-sdk-js/README.md

 1. Install dependencies
 2. Copy `./test/dotenv` to `.env` in the same directory
-3. Generate an OAuth token using one of the user grant flows
+3. Generate an OAuth token using one of the user grant flows supported by Verify
 4. Run the test suite:

 ```bash